Complete guide to honey bee races

 Apis mellifera mellifera

-It is supposed to be the first honey bee brought to North America.
+Many, many years later it was the first honey bee that was brought to North America.

 But why would people bring bees from so far away and on such a long trip over the whole Atlantic?